MicrosoftDocs/customer-voice/fp-docs/create-multipage-survey.md

 1. Open the survey in which you want to manage a section.

-2. Select the **ellipsis** button (...) at the right side of the section header you need to manage, and then select one of the following options:
+2. Select the ellipsis button **(...)** at the right side of the section header you need to manage, and then select one of the following options:

-    - **Duplicate section**: Create a copy of the section along with its questions.
+    - **Duplicate section**: Create a copy of the section, along with its questions.
     - **Remove section**: Select one of the following options:
         - **Just section**: Delete the section and move the questions to the previous section.
         - **Section and questions**: Delete the section and its questions.
     - **Move section**: Move the section up or down in the survey.

         > [!div class=mx-imgBorder]
         > ![Move a section](media/move-section.png "Move a section")